wp-plugins/facebook-button-plugin/readme.txt

 Contributors: bestwebsoft
 Donate link: http://bestwebsoft.com/donate/
 Tags: button, buton, batton, button image, button position, Button like, Facebook, Facebook account button, facebook button, facebook button language, Facebook button icon, Facebook button like, Facebook button share, Facebook ID, Facebook page, facebook like, facebook like button, facebook share, facebook share button, follow, Follow button, icon, Like, like button, My Page button, Share, share button, social, social button, social account
-Requires at least: 3.0
+Requires at least: 3.1
-Tested up to: 4.2.2
+Tested up to: 4.3
-Stable tag: 2.41
+Stable tag: 2.42
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add Facebook button to your WordPress website.
+Add Facebook buttons to your WordPress website.

 == Description ==

-Facebook Like Button Plugin allows you to add a Follow button the easiest way.
+Facebook Like Button plugin allows you to add a Follow button the easiest way.
 If your life is tightly connected with your Facebook account, our plugin is the best solution for you.
 It contains minimum settings.
-Just a few clicks and voila - the Facebook button is on your site.
+Just a few clicks and voila - Facebook Button is on your site.

 http://www.youtube.com/watch?v=QGv04uHVl5c

 <a href="http://www.youtube.com/watch?v=pAKsQPz3RZc" target="_blank">Video instruction on Installation</a>

 <a href="http://wordpress.org/plugins/facebook-button-plugin/faq/" target="_blank">FAQ</a>

 <a href="http://support.bestwebsoft.com" target="_blank">Support</a>

 <a href="http://bestwebsoft.com/products/facebook-like-button/?k=4caab51af6593e97ad1e329fe0f53072" target="_blank">Upgrade to Pro Version</a>

 = Features =

-* Actions: Add the Follow button the easiest way.
+* Actions: Add Follow button the easiest way.
 * Actions: Add Facebook Like button easily.
 * Display: Select the button position: before the content, after, before and after or using a shortcode.
 * Display: Use a standard image or replace it with some other image.
-* Display: Ability to use the current site language for Facebook buttons (Using Multilanguage by BestWebSoft)
+* Display: Ability to use the current site language for Facebook Buttons (Using Multilanguage by BestWebSoft)

 = Recommended Plugins =

-The author of the Facebook Like Button also recommends the following plugins:
+The author of Facebook Like Button also recommends the following plugins:

 * <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
 You can also use the auto mode or manual mode for updating and set email notifications.
 There is also a premium version of the plugin <a href="http://bestwebsoft.com/products/updater/?k=5019f1216fc048f1419fe4645da69381">Updater Pro</a> with more useful features available.
 It can make backup of all your files and database before updating.
 Also it can forbid some plugins or WordPress Core update.